duspic/schrotomath/README.md

 https://photomath.com/en/

 If you've compared the two, you probably wonder how did my project manage to be so... underwhelming?
-Well, give me a chance to explain myself
+Well, give me a chance to explain myself:
 ______________________________________________________________________________________________________________________________________________

 # Basic info
+The detector is a simple opencv function cv2.findContours(), the recognizer is a barely-deep learning model and I've hand-implemented a parser/solver using the Shunting Yard Algorithm.
+So there's definitely room for improvement...
+Still, let me show you what I've done so far:

 Let's dive into the repository.
 The first step is to take a look at the project tree: